piri-p/piri-p.github.io/content/posts/leetcode-binary-search.md

 Trick is to do i > j+1 : 153.
 Find Minimum in Rotated Sorted Array OR COMPARE TO FIRST AND LAST
 Search In Rotated Sorted Array

+Leftmost Column With at Least a One - Greedy / DP rather than binary search